NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-6-logs.md

 bowtie2-build input_file index_dir > {log}
 ```

 Now rerun the whole workflow.
 Do the logs contain what they should?
 Note how
 much easier it is to follow the progression of the workflow when the rules write
 to logs instead of to the terminal.

-> **Tip** <br>
+!!!
+Tip
-> If you have a rule with a shell directive in which several commands are run
+    If you have a rule with a shell directive in which several commands are run
-> and you want to save stdout and stderr for all commands into the same log file
+    and you want to save stdout and stderr for all commands into the same log file
-> you can add `exec &>{log}` as the first line of the shell directive.
+    you can add `exec &>{log}` as the first line of the shell directive.

 If you run with `-D` (or `-S` for a simpler version) you will see that the
 summary table now also contains the log file for each of the files in the
 workflow.

-> **Quick recap** <br>
+!!!
+Success "Quick recap"
-> In this section we've learned:
+    In this section we've learned:

->
-> - How to redirect output to log files with the `log` directive.
+    - How to redirect output to log files with the `log` directive.